Learn the differences between SMS and MMS texts along with ways to combine them for the best marketing and messaging.

 SMS messages also work well for transactional texts like:

-Finally, many of our awesome customers also use SMS for marketing and promotions, generating new sales, and improving engagement with coupons and other offers.
+Finally, many of our awesome customers also use SMS for marketing and promotions, generating new sales, and improving engagement with message content like:

 Most promotional text messages benefit from photos, GIFs, or videos.